Xilinx/brevitas/docs/dev/_sources/user_guide/compile.rst.txt

 As in the previous case, the user is responsible for compiling the model, although we provide some functions in our quantizers to simplify the process.
 NB: this interface might (and very likely will) change in the future.
-This approach is also compatible with ``quant_inference_mode``, because the compilation status is reset.
+This approach is also compatible with ``quant_inference_mode``, although it requires to reset compilation status, which is not thoroughly tested.

 Some results